growthcharts/jamesdemo/README.md

 ## Installation

-The following statements will install the `jamestest` package
+The following statements will install the `jamesdemo` package

 ``` r
 install.packages("remotes")